MiracleLabs/ds25-openlab-chatapp/readme.md

 The following people have contributed to the development and delivery of this lab.
 This Lab is created and owned by the Miracle Innovation Labs Team.

-• Veerababu Pilli - Research Associate
+• Bhavana Maddu - Research Associate

-• Siva Nukala - Research Associate
+• Sathwik Ramisetty - Research Associate